juliushaertl/phpdoc-to-rst/docs/api/JuliusHaertl/PHPDocToRst/ApiDocBuilder.rst

-		:param string\[\] $srcDir: array of paths that should be analysed
+		:param string\[\] $srcDir: string array of paths that should be analysed
-		:param string $dstDir: path where the output documentation should be stored
+		:param string $dstDir: string path where the output documentation should be stored

 .. rst-class:: public

-	.. php:method:: build()
+	.. php:method:: public build()

 		.. rst-class:: phpdoc-description